Definition and Example of Fractional-Reserve Banking

 - The cycle, known as the "money multiplier," continues.

 Fractional-reserve banking works because people typically don’t need access to all of their money at the same time.
 You may have $1,000 available in your account, but it’s unlikely that you’ll withdraw all of it at once.
-If you do, the reserves from other customer accounts should be enough to cover your withdrawal.
+If, for some reason, you need to withdraw all of your funds, the reserves from other customer accounts should be enough to cover your withdrawal if you do.

-If this happens, the money is not there to satisfy the requests, so the bank becomes insolvent.
-Bank failures during the Great Depression were catastrophic for those who lost their life savings in bank accounts.
-As a result, the Banking Act of 1933 established the Federal Deposit Insurance Corporation (FDIC), which protects deposits in participating banks up to certain limits.
+Due to fractional-reserve banking, bank failures during the Great Depression were catastrophic—many people lost their life savings.
+As a result, the Banking Act of 1933 established the Federal Deposit Insurance Corporation (FDIC), which protects deposits in participating banks, up to certain limits.

 The FDIC provides a government guarantee that customers will get their money even if a bank’s investments go sour.
 Credit unions have similar coverage from the National Credit Union Share Insurance Fund.

 Alternatives to Fractional-Reserve Banking

-The alternative to a fractional-reserve system is a full-reserve banking system in which banks must keep 100% of all deposits on hand at all times.
+Another alternative to a fractional-reserve system is a full-reserve banking system in which banks would keep 100% of all deposits on hand at all times.
 This could apply to all deposits or only those intended for immediate cash needs, such as checking and savings accounts.
-The more strict the requirement, the less cash is available for lending and circulating in the economy.
+However, if banks are required to hold more in reserve, then less cash will be available for lending—promoting not economic growth but shrinkage.

-One thing is for sure: Without fractional-reserve banking, your relationship with banks would look different.
+Without fractional-reserve banking, your relationship with banks would look different.
 Instead of paying you interest on your deposits, banks might charge you (or charge significantly more) for their services.
 In the system we’re used to, banks earn revenue by putting your money to work and keeping the difference between what they charge borrowers and what they pay you as the depositor.
-A full-reserve system would have to find a way to compete with this setup.
+A full-reserve system would have to find a way to compete with this set-up.

 - Fractional-reserve banking is a system that allows banks to keep only a portion of customer deposits on hand while lending out the rest.